 While the data governance function focuses on the development of policies and standards for the management of data and information according to data management best practices, the data stewardship function implements these policies and ensures that the standards are followed at business unit and operational levels.
-A data steward acts as a liaison between the IT department and their business unit in an organization, showing the link to the classic definition of the word “steward“: a person who is responsible for managing something on behalf of someone else.
+Data stewardship focuses on the practical aspects of managing and implementing data policies.
+A data steward acts as a liaison between the IT department and their business unit in an organization, showing the link to the classic definition of the word “steward “: a person who is responsible for managing something on behalf of someone else.

 Data Steward Description

 A data steward is a person who is responsible for the fitness of data and its context (content and metadata) of critical data elements in a specific domain for an organization.
+Data stewards use data quality tools to maintain data accuracy and adherence to standards.

-A data steward should be a senior professional in the organization and in the subject area / domain who understands the organization’s business and has some education in data management concepts.
+A data steward should be a senior professional in the organization and in the subject area/domain who understands the organization’s business and has some education in data management concepts .
 The candidate should be able to recommend solutions to data challenges and achieve compromises that enhance the use and management of the organization’s data.
-Specific competencies include subject area knowledge, peer respect, data management knowledge (can be acquired through training), analysis skills, and communication.
+Specific competencies include subject area knowledge, peer respect, data management knowledge (can be acquired through training ), analysis skills, and communication.
 Since many data domains cross organizational boundaries, good data stewards must possess superior teamwork skills and the ability to see past the confines of their specific unit needs to the enterprise’s requirements.

-Although the accepted wisdom, and research by EWSolutions, indicates the best data stewards come from the business units, in many organizations the staff who know the data best originate in Information Technology departments.
+Although the accepted wisdom, and research by EWSolutions , indicates the best data stewards come from the business units, in many organizations the staff who know the data best originate in Information Technology departments.
 Some organizations start their data stewardship programs with IT-focused data stewards and train business unit staff members to assume the role; other organizations believe that starting the data steward function in the business areas is the best route.
 This is a cultural issue, and each organization must determine how it will approach data stewardship according to its culture while respecting the validity of the industry best practices and the need for sustainability of the data stewardship function.

 Role of Data Governance in Data Stewardship